 “A will is simply a legal document that specifies what you want done with your stuff after you die: your money, your property and — theoretically — even your kids.
 What happens if you die without one?
 Simple: The state steps in and makes those decisions for you.”

-Reviewing your will after retiring and then periodically thereafter can put your mind at ease about the well-being of your heirs.
+Reviewing your will after retiring and then periodically thereafter can put your mind at ease about the well-being of heirs.

 If you don’t have a will, use your newfound free time to make one.
 The process can be as simple as going online and using a service such as Rocket Lawyer to generate a will.